* This is the Professional Version. *

 Mild or moderate PEU, including brief starvation, can be treated by providing a balanced diet, preferably orally.
 Liquid oral food supplements (usually lactose-free) can be used when solid food cannot be adequately ingested.
 Diarrhea often complicates oral feeding because starvation makes the GI tract more likely to move bacteria into Peyer patches, facilitating infectious diarrhea.
 If diarrhea persists (suggesting lactose intolerance), yogurt-based rather than milk-based formulas are given because people with lactose intolerance can tolerate yogurt.
 Patients should also be given a multivitamin supplement.

 Severe PEU or prolonged starvation requires treatment in a hospital with a controlled diet.
-The first priority is to correct fluid and electrolyte abnormalities (see Fluid Metabolism) and treat infections.
+The first priority is to correct fluid and electrolyte abnormalities (see Water and Sodium Balance) and treat infections.
 (A recent study suggested that children may benefit from antibiotic prophylaxis.)
 The next priority is to supply macronutrients orally or, if necessary (eg, when swallowing is difficult), through a feeding tube, a nasogastric tube (usually), or a gastrostomy tube.
 Parenteral nutrition is indicated if malabsorption is severe (see Total Parenteral Nutrition (TPN)).

 Other treatments may be needed to correct specific deficiencies, which may become evident as weight increases.
 To avoid deficiencies, patients should take micronutrients at about twice the recommended daily allowance (RDA) until recovery is complete.